Heterocentrotus

-Heterocentrotus is a genus of slate pencil urchins, part of the familia Echinometridae.
+Heterocentrotus is a genus of the familia Echinometridae.
 They are mainly found in the Indo-Pacific basin, especially in Reunion or Hawaii.
 This genus appeared in the Miocene and spread throughout the warm Indo-Pacific.

 Description

-Heterocentrotus are brightly colored tropical sea urchins with very thick spines that have given them the nickname "pencil urchins".
+Heterocentrotus are brightly colored tropical sea urchins with very thick spines that have given them the nickname "slate pencil urchins", named after slate pencil..